azurecitadel/azurecitadel/content/alz/prereqs.md

 ---
 title: "Prereqs"
-description: "Attending an Enterprise Scale partner hack?
+description: "Attending an Azure Landing Zones partner hack?
 Get these done before it starts and then check you have the right access."
 layout: single
 weight: 1
 draft: false
 series:
- - es
+ - alz
 menu:
   side:
-    parent: es
+    parent: alz
-    identifier: es-prereqs
+    identifier: alz-prereqs
 aliases:
-    - /es/hack/prereqs/
+    - /alz/hack/prereqs/
-    - /es/hack/checks/
+    - /alz/hack/checks/
 ---

 ## Subscriptions

-_**IMPORTANT**_: **You will need three subscriptions** (absolute minimum of two) **to deploy Enterprise Scale.
+_**IMPORTANT**_: **You will need three subscriptions** (absolute minimum of two) **to deploy an Azure Landing Zone.
 All subscriptions need to be in the same tenant.**

 Minimum RBAC permissions required at root scope (i.e. above Tenant Root Group):